leminhdp/ansible_nagios_graylog2_nsca_config_nagios/README.md

 Role Name
 =========

 **ansible_nagios_graylog2_nsca_config_nagios**
-Configure nagios to receive Graylog2 script nsca for your streams.
-(Send notifications to nagios)
+Configure nagios to receive Graylog2 script nsca for your streams. (receive notification service)

 Starting this work based on:
 https://bashinglinux.wordpress.com/2013/05/26/graylog2-and-nagios-integration-2/

 I have seen this also:
 https://github.com/frederikhappel/graylog2-plugin-alarmcallback-nsca
 But as this 4y old and I don't support java I will not use it.

 Requirements
 ------------